 Investors adding bonds to a stock-heavy lineup may opt for securities with a shelf-life designed for today’s investing climate.
 That’s where duration comes in.

 It’s not inaccurate to talk about the duration of your bond portfolio in simple terms—like time, or interest-rate sensitivity.
-You can do better, however.
-A deeper understanding of duration is vital these days.
-Market analysts don’t know precisely when change is coming, but ultra-low interest rates are seen as increasingly unsustainable, even if the global economy improves at a slow rate.
+However, a deeper understanding of duration can be vital these days as interest rates have been increasing from their record lows a few years back.

 There’s a date a bond is made available in the market (issue date) and a date it’s expected to be retired (maturity date).
 Maturity refers to the length of time a bond is expected to be outstanding.
 There are several factors that can affect a bond’s maturity, but at maturity, the principal amount of a bond or note is repaid to the investor and interest payments cease.

 A little math is often the best way to describe duration.
 So here goes.
 Duration is the change in the value of your fixed-income security that might result from a 1% change in interest rates.
-For example, for a bond with a duration of 5, a 1% increase in interest rates would cause the bond to decrease in value 5%.
-Equally, a 1% decrease in interest rates would cause the bond’s value to increase by 5%.
+For example, for a bond with a duration of 5 years, a 1% increase in interest rates would cause the bond to decrease in value 5%.
+Conversely, a 1% decrease in interest rates would cause the bond’s value to increase by 5%.

 In simple terms, a bond’s duration is one method used to determine how its price may be affected by interest rate changes.
 In fact, the bond’s duration, coupon, and yield-to-maturity, as well as the extent of the change in interest rates, are all significant variables that ultimately determine how much a bond’s price moves.